garth-c/r_exploratory_classification_modeling/README.md

 # Exploratory classification modeling using R

 ## Project Description
-The objective of this brief demo is to explore a subset of a customer churn data from Kaggle.com to identify potentially effective predictor variables as well as explore relationship between the predictor data.
+The objective of this brief demo is to explore a subset of a customer churn data from Kaggle.com to identify potentially effective predictor variables as well as explore relationship between the predictor variable data.
 Since this data was already put together in the same file by Kaggle.com, my base assumption is that the predictor variables are reasonably valid predictors for the response variable.
 Thus, the goal of this exercise is to validate this assumption.
 A description of the variables used in this demo is below.

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/b4f3d514-ccaf-46e8-ba0e-a8c794320da3)